satvikpendem/satvikpendem.com/blog/productivity/apps/index.md

 ## [IINA](https://iina.io/) (**free**, [open source](https://github.com/iina/iina))

-iina is a native macOS video player that can handle a lot of video formats, as well as audio.
+IINA is a native macOS video player that can handle a lot of video formats, as well as audio.
 It is mpv-based so it can do the same voice distortion counter-action as [SMPlayer](#smplayer-free-open-source), see that section for more details.

 ![](https://iina.io/images/sc-sky.png)